-After completion of construction activities, there may be permanent improvements needed after the facility completion due to any damage caused by the heavy construction vehicle traffic (especially on any roads that had temporary repairs made during the Construction activities).
+After completion of construction activities, there may be permanent improvements needed after the Facility completion due to any damage caused by the heavy construction vehicle traffic (especially on any roads that had temporary repairs made during the Construction activities).
 The contractor might need to repair the roadways to pre-construction conditions using the appropriate treatments such as oil & stone, hot or cold mix asphalt or additional gravel as a condition for a Road Use Agreement.
-See Appendix H for Table of Potential Roadway Improvements indicating the segment of road that may need temporary and/or permanent improvements along with suggested type for the mitigation and also for Map of Potential Roadway Improvement and Intersection Improvement Locations.
+See Appendix H of the Transportation Study for a table of roadway improvements indicating the segment of road that may need temporary and/or permanent improvements along with suggested type for the mitigation and also for Map of Roadway/Intersection Improvement Locations.